planetscale/docs/content/docs/psdb/database-links.md

 ## How do databases links work?

 When you [link a database](linking-database), you provide connection details for your external database.
-PlanetScaleDB uses these connection details to connect to your database, and creates a representation of this database inside your PlanetScaleDB cluster, called a *database link*.
+PlanetScaleDB uses these connection details to connect to your database, and creates a representation of this database inside your PlanetScaleDB cluster, called a *Database Link*.
 PlanetScaleDB processes queries to the database link similarly to queries against a fully-hosted [PlanetScaleDB database](databases), and returns similar errors in response to unsupported queries.
 PlanetScaleDB does not issue any queries or statements to your database beyond those you issue yourself.

 The diagram below outlines the fully-hosted PlanetScaleDB architecture: